Use the GraphQL Explorer and the SDK

 • After completing this page, you should be able to:

-• Explain how to navigate the GraphiQL interface.
+• Explain how to navigate the GraphQL Explorer interface.

 • Describe how to send a GraphQL request using one of the Composable Commerce SDKs.